WasanthaK/Kflow/docs/kflow-user-manual.md

 ```

 Open `http://localhost:5173` in your browser to edit StoryFlow text side-by-side with the generated BPMN graph.

+### Loading example narratives

+- Use the **Load from examples…** dropdown in the editor toolbar to pull any brief from the `examples/` directory (e.g., `support-escalation-brief.txt`) directly into the workspace.
+- The newly added support escalation and BA requirement briefs showcase the AI-first extractor—load them, press **Convert**, and inspect the generated SimpleScript plus confidence diagnostics.
+- The existing **Upload Story** button still accepts local files when you want to test external narratives.

 ## 9. Best Practices